 There are so many types of sunscreen available that it can be confusing to make a choice.
 The first decision you need to make is whether to use a physical or chemical sunscreen.

-Your sunscreen should be the last step in your morning regimen.
+Your sunscreen should be the last step in your morning skincare routine.
 So, it goes after any toners, moisturisers or other steps.
 This means it forms a barrier to protect your skin, allowing the active ingredients to work better as new damage to the skin is lessened.

 There are some moisturisers that offer sun protection and can be used to combine these two steps into one in your routine.
 However, these often don’t provide adequate protection from the sun so make sure to check the details of the product so you are choosing one that still offers broad spectrum protection.